-Engagement and service activities are expected of all faculty.
-Engagement activities generally involve external constituents and entail an emphasis on knowledge dissemination.
+Engagement and service activities are expected of all faculty and generally involve external constituents and entail an emphasis on knowledge dissemination.
 Service activities are more closely aligned with meeting professional or academic obligations and are often internal to the university.
-In the College of Technology, candidates should demonstrate excellence in more than one of the following three areas: (1) internal service, (2) professional association, and/or (3) industry outreach or public service.
+In the Purdue Polytechnic Institute, candidates should demonstrate excellence in more than one of the following three areas: (1) internal service, (2) professional association, and/or (3) industry outreach or public service.
 The college encourages extension, service, and outreach activities that support the mission of the college.
 Listings of these activities will be shared between the Engagement Activities and Service Activities sections of the document, depending on which category is most appropriate for a given activity.

-College of Technology candidates for promotion are expected to share their knowledge and expertise with others.
-The nature of engagement activities will necessarily be diverse, but typically involves external partners such as industry, PreK-18 educational institutions, professional association{ XE "Professional association" }s, government or other outside agencies and groups.
+Purdue Polytechnic Institute candidates for promotion are expected to share their knowledge and expertise with others.
+The nature of engagement activities will necessarily be diverse, but typically involves external partners such as industry, PreK-18 educational institutions, professional associations, government or other outside agencies and groups.
 To be promoted on the basis of Scholarship of Engagement, a candidate's document should offer evidence of substantial impact on one or more societal constituent.